GriddleGriddle/Griddle/README.md

 0.2.15

-- Upgrade to React 0.14 - big thanks to Sajin Shrestha (@sajinshreshtha) on nearly single-handedly taking on this effort!
+- Upgrade to React 0.14 - big thanks to Sajin Shrestha (@sajinshrestha) on nearly single-handedly taking on this effort!

 0.2.13
 - Numerous bug fixes, additions.